RyanJWolfe/docs/guides/improving_efficiency.md

 Take some time to assess your current typing speed using online tools like https://typingtest.com or https://monkeytype.com/.

-To improve your typing speed, you will probably find that with just 5-10 minutes a day, you can make significant progress.
+To improve your typing speed, you will probably find that with just 5-10 minutes of practice a day, you can make significant progress.

 ### Exercise 🧪